 Famously outnumbered two-to-one by sheep, the Faroese inhabitants might not be great in number but their friendly welcome makes up for any lack in population size.
 As more and more locals choose to open up their doors, home visits are becoming increasingly popular additions to any trip.
 In 2016 take advantage of their heimablídni (home hospitality) and join a local family for dinner, or chat about the temperamental weather and best places to spot puffins over a cup of tea.
 There’s no better way to experience day to day life on these tiny islands.

 There are a couple of fantastic festivals on the Faroe Islands in 2016.
 From the 14-16th July, G!
 Festival will be taking over Syðrugöta village on the island of Eysturoy, bringing the best of local artists and international acts to stages built on the beach, the football pitch and in the streets.
 In contrast to the muddy fields of the UK, G! is set against a stunning backdrop of craggy cliffs and grassy Faroese mountains and is accompanied by wooden hot tubs.
 Organized by the same people, the low-key HOYMA festival will take place on the 29th October and celebrates the best of the Faroe Islands’ local music scene.
 Ten homes around the Göta Village will host intimate acoustic concerts and offer an authentic peek into Faroese life.

-In response to such popular demand for this year’s trip, we’ll be running two of our Faroe Islands in Depth Group Tour in 2017.
+In response to such popular demand for this year’s trip, we’ll be running two of our Faroe Islands in Depth Group Tour.
 Speak to a Regent Specialist to register your interest and be the first to find out when we release the tour dates.